biof309/group-project-jcl/slides.md

 rf_accuracy
 ```

-New Accuracy Score with 9 variables:
+New Accuracy Score with only 8 variables:

 - 0.7908399470899471

+Not as good of a model!

 # Next Steps